War3Evo/War3Source/README.md

 # WARNING: Not Compatible with War3Source #

+This version is a War3Evo Public version meant to help War3Evo Future developers create races for War3Evo.

+Here are the changes that make it not compatible with War3Source:

+* Race Short Descriptions

+Here are other changes:

+* Removed Ownz Race Reloading
+* Added Race Dependencies

 # War3Source (W3S) #

 War3Source  brings the Warcraft 3 leveling style and races into the game.